 How to make zucchini fritters that are crispy and yet don’t fall apart in the pan.
-Made with fresh shredded zucchini and includes a yogurt-caper dipping sauce.Jump to Recipe
+Made with fresh shredded zucchini, panko, parmesan cheese and herbs.
+A great accompaniment to the fitters is a yogurt-caper dipping sauce (recipe included).Jump to Recipe

 The Flexibility of Fritters (aka vegetable pancakes)